Robert Brockman: Tax fraud charges

+On September 5, 2018, IRS agents and Bermudan police executed a search warrant for a raid in Bermuda on the home office of Evatt Tamine ("Tamine"), a lawyer who worked closely with Brockman for 14 years and who, according to the Government, helped Brockman illegally conceal assets offshore.

 A 39-count indictment was filed against Brockman in September 2020 in the Northern District of California.
 Brockman was accused of engaging in a 20-year long scheme to hide around $2 billion in income from the IRS.
-List of charges included tax evasion, wire fraud, money laundering, and failure to disclose assets held overseas.
+His charges included tax evasion, wire fraud, money laundering, and failure to disclose assets held overseas.
 Brockman pleaded not guilty, and was released on a $1 million bond.
+In October 2021, Brockman was among those listed in the Pandora Papers revelations, which exposed offshore tax shelters of the financial assets of hundreds of politicians, business people, and celebrities.

-In Brockman was placed under an IRS assessment targeting taxpayers who may flee.
+Brockman was later placed under an IRS assessment targeting taxpayers who may flee.
 In March 2022, he offered to put up $1.45 billion to relax IRS liens on his property and assets.
 In May 2022, he was ruled mentally competent to stand trial by Judge George C. Hanks Jr. of the United States District Court for the Southern District of Texas.

-Brockman was an investor in Vista Equity Partners, whose founder Robert F. Smith narrowly reached a non-prosecution agreement with the United States Department of Justice, agreeing in October 2020 to pay a fine of $139 million for failure to pay about $200 million in taxes.
+Brockman was an investor in Vista Equity Partners.
+Its founder Robert F. Smith reached a non-prosecution agreement with the United States Department of Justice, agreeing in October 2020 to assist the DOJ in a case against Brockman who was charged that month with what the DOJ called the "largest ever" tax fraud scheme by a U.S. citizen, and to pay a fine of $139 million.

-In October 2021, Brockman and Smith were both among those listed in the Pandora Papers revelations, which exposed offshore tax shelters of the financial assets of hundreds of politicians, business people, and celebrities.
+The U.S. government is continuing its efforts to recover the $1.4 billion in unpaid taxes and penalties from his estate.
+They seek to liquidate assets linked to his alleged schemes.
+For example, a Bermuda corporation he launched, Point Investments Ltd., which was allegedly used to hide funds, is exploring the sale of a $1 billion-plus portfolio of investments.

 Personal life

 Brockman married at age 18 in Kentucky, and later divorced.
 He married Dorothy Kay Brockman in 1968; the couple lived in Houston.
-He was known to be very private individual and refused public interviews.
+He was a very private individual and refused public interviews.